-Dr. Maholmes oversees the Pediatric Trauma and Critical Illness Branch (PTCIB) and the Child and Family Processes and Maltreatment/Violence Research Program, within the Child Development and Behavior Branch (CDBB). at the NICHD.
+Dr. Maholmes oversees the Pediatric Trauma and Critical Illness Branch (PTCIB) at the NICHD.
 In this Inside the NICHD feature, she speaks about her work.
 Listen to Dr. Maholmes talk about the connection between childhood adversity and health.

 Audio recording (MP3 - 2 MB)